See the map here.

 - If anyone wants a local history project to work on, there are 25 suburb names where the origin appears to be unknown.

-- There are six suburbs which are portmanteaus – i.e. they are a combination of two different words (usually other suburbs).
-These are Ashwood (Ashburton and Burwood), Donvale (Doncaster [Road] and Springvale [Road]), Kealba (Keilor and St Albans), Warranwood (Warrandyte and Ringwood), Wesburn (West and Warburton) and Westmeadows (West and Broadmeadows).
+- There are seven suburbs which are portmanteaus – i.e. they are a combination of two different words (usually other suburbs).
+These are Ashwood (Ashburton and Burwood), Donvale (Doncaster [Road] and Springvale [Road]), Kealba (Keilor and St Albans), Warranwood (Warrandyte and Ringwood), Wesburn (West and Warburton), Lyndhurst (Lynbrook and Sandhurst, with thanks to Nick for pointing this out) and Westmeadows (West and Broadmeadows).

 - The suburb of Dallas in the northern suburbs is not named for Dallas in the United States, but rather for Sir Dallas Brooks, former Governor of Victoria